-The videographer who recorded my gift basket design DVDs, Gift Basket Basics and 10 Dazzling Designs, both part of the popular Gift Basket Welcome Package, is great a cameraman, but he knows nothing about display photography.
+The videographer who recorded my gift basket design DVDs, Gift Basket Basics and 10 Dazzling Designs, both part of the popular Gift Basket Welcome Package, is great a cameraman.
+However, he knows nothing about display photography.

 I realize that now when looking at some of the photographs he encouraged me to take after recording the two videos.